top of page

 Consider what you want prominently featured in your wedding album.
 Documentary photographers naturally focus on people and genuine moments rather than excessive styling and props.

-Evaluating a Photographer's Portfolio
+Evaluating a Wedding Photographer's Portfolio

 Looking Beyond Pretty Pictures